lolzfag/Apple-Xiaoyuzhou-Transcriber/README.md

-# Xiaoyuzhou Transcript Helper
+# Podcast Transcript Helper

-Paste a Xiaoyuzhou episode URL, the app grabs the embedded audio URL, sends it to AssemblyAI for transcription, and saves the text as a `.txt` you can download.
+Paste a Xiaoyuzhou or Apple Podcasts episode URL, the app grabs the audio URL, sends it to AssemblyAI for transcription, and saves the text as a `.txt` you can download.

 ## Setup